Record-breaking performance from Wan'Dale Robinson leads UK to Citrus Bowl win - NewsBreak

 Rodriguez finished the game with 20 carries for 107 yards and one touchdown, giving him nine 100-yard games on the season, most in school history.
 Robinson finished with 10 catches for 170 yards.

+Levis actually made the wrong read on Rodriguez's touchdown run -- he should have kept the ball himself -- but Rodriguez was able to elude what should have been a tackle for loss and run into the end zone.

+"It’s just that kid played out of his mind today," offensive coordinator Liam Coen said of Rodriguez.
+"I was really happy for him."

-Senior linebacker DeAndre Square clinched the win with an interception with 48 seconds remaining.
+Senior linebacker DeAndre Square then clinched the win with a difficult interception with 48 seconds remaining.

 The win is UK's fourth consecutive bowl victory.
 It broke a tie with Iowa for the longest active nonconference winning streak in the country at 16 games.